 Your body can accumulate toxins and other toxicants, notably heavy metals, such as mercury, and liposoluble chemicals, such as persistent organic pollutants (POPs).

 Few studies on obesity and fat loss consider the role of POPs, yet POPs might help explain why weight loss doesn’t improve everyone’s health equally — in some people, the increased toxic load from POPs offsets the benefits of carrying around less fat.
 More precisely, an inefficient excretion of the POPs released when dieting may reduce health improvements, as well as increase the risk of weight regain.

 Whether POP redistribution results in adverse effects in humans remains to be studied, but some data is suggestive.
-For example, in those with weight loss induced by gastric bypass surgery, greater serum POPs was associated with lesser health improvements from weight loss.
+For example, in people whose weight loss was induced by gastric bypass surgery, higher levels of POPs in the blood was associated with lesser health improvements from weight loss.
 Weight loss induced by regular dieting also leads to an accelerated release of POPs from fat cells into circulation, with the increase in serum POPs being proportional to the weight loss.

-Fat loss appears to accelerate the release of POPs from fat cells into circulation, and greater serum POPs correlates with lesser improvements in health biomarkers.
+Fat loss appears to accelerate the release of POPs from fat cells into circulation, and more POPs in the blood correlates with less improvement in health biomarkers.
 However, there is still little research on the role of POPs in obesity and weight-loss interventions.

 Your body has a built-in detoxification system: your lungs and other organs work around the clock to remove harmful substances.
 Your liver, for instance, transforms noxious chemicals into benign substances that are excreted in the urine (via the kidneys) or feces (via the gallbladder).